mywristbands/puptinder/Sprint_Planning_Meeting_1.md

 ### Hajra Mobashar

-What I plan to do:
+What I plan to do: Research on user login, figure out whether we should use login through facebook/google or use our own

 ### Alannah Woodward